History of the South Carolina One Voice One Plan Future of Nursing Action Coalition

 To address the four key issues and eight recommendations from the Institute of Medicine (IOM) Future of Nursing report, leaders from across the state of South Carolina (SC) have come together to collaborate and develop an implementation plan.
-The SC Center for Nursing Leadership and the SC Hospital Association are the co-leaders for the newly selected SC OVOP AARP/RWJF Action Coalition and will facilitate moving this campaign forward.
+The South Carolina Center for Nursing Leadership and the South Carolina Hospital Association are the co-leaders for the newly selected SC One Voice One Plan, AARP/Robert Wood Johnson Foundation (SC OVOP AARP/RWJF) Action Coalition and will facilitate moving this campaign forward.
 This executive summary provides an overview of the campaign initiatives and current implementation activities.

 Four action teams were created around the Future of Nursing’s four key issues and the designated recommendations.
 Each taskforce has developed a plan with implementation strategies centered on their specific key issue and recommendations.